TheRealCodeVoyage/JS_Frameworks_and_Servers/docs/labs/Lab2.md

 - **400 on valid POST** → Ensure body type is **JSON** and you used `zValidator('json', createExpenseSchema)` and `c.req.valid('json')`.
 - **Route not matching `:id`** → Confirm the path uses `/:id{\\d+}` with backslashes escaped in TypeScript strings.
 - **Type errors after install** → Stop and restart `bun run dev`.
-- **Thunder Client not hitting server** → Confirm URL/port and that `bun run dev` is running without errors.
+- **curl not hitting server** → Confirm URL/port and that `bun run dev` is running without errors.

 ---

 ## 📤 What to Submit
 Create a `lab2-submission/` folder containing:
-- `collection_export.json` – Your Thunder Client collection (or Postman) covering the 6 requests above.
+- Output of your curl commands or screenshots showing the 6 requests above.
 - `screenshots/` –
   - `get_list.png`, `get_one.png`, `post_created.png`, `post_invalid.png`, `delete_one.png` (show status codes and bodies)
   - `headers_timing.png` – response headers including `X-Response-Time`.